Renormalized Energy and Asymptotic Expansion of Optimal Logarithmic Energy on the Sphere

 \begin{lemma} Let $V$ be admissible.
 Then, for every configuration $(x_1,...x_n)\in (\R^2)^n$, $n\geq 2$, we have

 \end{lemma}

 \begin{proof} We may proceed as in the proof of \cite[Lemma 3.1]{2DSandier} and make use of the Frostman type inequalities \eqref{Frost1} and \eqref{Frost2} and Lemma \ref{convHn}.
-The important point is that, as shown in the proof of the previous lemma, we have $H_n(x)=O(|x|^{-1})$ and $\nabla H_n(x)=O(|x|^{-2})$ as $|x|\to +\infty$ which implies, exactly like in the compact support case, that
+The important point is that, as shown in the proof of the previous lemma, we have $H_n(x)=O(|x|^{-1})$ and $\nabla H_n(x)=O(|x|^{-2})$ as $|x|\to +\infty$ which implies, exactly like in the case of compact support, that

 where $\vec{\nu}(x)$ is the outer unit normal vector at $x\in \partial B_R$. \end{proof}